 Our family law attorneys communicate with our clients by telephone and e-mail at this frequency throughout the case.
 In fact, it is an extremely rare (if at all) situation where one of our family law clients does not hear from us in one form or another on a weekly basis.

-2. Disclosure: disclosure is simply the truthful exchange of information with your family law attorney.
+2. Disclosure is the truthful exchange of information with your family law attorney

 That means when your family law attorney asks you for information, you provide the information completely and honestly and do not hold back facts or documents in any way.